unepwcmc/blog/source/_posts/2013-05-07-report-from-krakow.markdown

 {% img left /images/report_from_krakow/ace2013_board.jpg 250 I know about vs I'd like to learn about board %}
 {% img /images/report_from_krakow/ace2013_openspaces.jpg 250 Timetable of openspace sessions %}

 On both days there were open space sessions, where you could choose to join and leave discussions around previously announced topics.
 Unfortunately, I was disappointed to see many of the open spaces running in Polish.
-Shame to exclude many international guests this way.
-Topics would range from developer-oriented ("human factor in code reviews") to manager-oriented ("team motivation in a long running project").
-My favourite was hosted by <a href="https://twitter.com/chrisvmcd">Chris McDermott</a>, where we discussed different aspects of respect in the lean coffee format.
+It's a shame to exclude many international guests this way.
+Topics ranged from developer-oriented ("human factor in code reviews") to manager-oriented ("team motivation in a long running project").
+My favourite was hosted by <a href="https://twitter.com/chrisvmcd">Chris McDermott</a>, where we discussed different aspects of respect in the <a href="http://limitedwipsociety.ning.com/page/lean-coffee">lean coffee</a> format.

 And BTW, the "5 why's" tshirt design sets the bar high for conference swag!